Prevent Home Foreclosure

 If you are applying for any of the options to either keep your home or not, your lender will send you an application to complete and a list of documents to return with your completed application.
 If you do not submit a complete packet, you might have to start the entire process over again, so follow their instructions carefully.

 If your lender asks for the last 2 months of bank statements, send them ALL of the pages, not even if they say “this page left blank intentionally”.
 If your bank statement lists page 1 of 8 you will need to send them ALL 8 pages.

 WHAT TO CONSIDER BEFORE TAKING ACTION.

-For more information, visit the CLSMF webpage about starting a budget for your household.
+For more information, visit the CLS webpage about starting a budget for your household.

 A CLS Housing Counselor can assist you in working with your lender, developing an emergency budget, determining what options might be available and help complete the paperwork required by your lender in order for a solution to be offered.